4dboard/Proxy-yxorP/README.md

 ![image](https://raw.githubusercontent.com/4dboard/proxy-yxorp/main/asset/Snag.gif)

-Diagnostic data from our mobile assistance, which has been regarded as the best-in the industry, enables teams to reproduce and fix issues as soon as they begin to have an impact on system stability.
-Reports on error situations are arranged by root cause and may also be classified by business impact.
-In addition, they are supplied with extensive diagnostic information.
+Because our mobile support is widely regarded as the industry's gold standard, we are able to supply teams with diagnostic data that enables them to reproduce issues and discover solutions to them as soon as those problems begin to have an effect on the system's reliability.
+The reports on the different types of errors are sorted according to the underlying cause of the error, and in some situations, they are also categorized according to the impact that the error had on the business.
+In addition to this, we provide our clients with in-depth information on the diagnostic process.

 ![image](https://user-images.githubusercontent.com/6468571/157201823-d408f32b-44e7-4cd5-bd5f-6e14ac741b93.png) ![image](https://user-images.githubusercontent.com/6468571/177672109-b49bb56d-abfe-411f-87b6-b506e47820b8.png) ![image](https://user-images.githubusercontent.com/6468571/157188697-4c3a2b95-b40b-441c-bf6a-45c97e4e4b57.png)